BigMax24/BigscreenCreatorClub/README.md

 - 🛠️ Unity editor version **2020.3.33f1** is required.
 Using any newer major version of Unity editor can cause integration issues with your environment.
 - 💡 No realtime lighting setups.
 - 🔎 At this time, using Normal maps or Metallic maps are not recommended.
 They won't be used when integrating your environment submission and would only contribute to the allotted size limit.
+- 🌐 No baked in materials.
+If your imported meshes have included materials, you must extract them into your unique materials folder.
+More details in section 4.

 ## 1) Unity Project
 _If you already have a Unity project created with your environment in the correct editor version, you can skip to section 2._